 A food dollar represents a $1 expenditure on domestically produced food by U.S. consumers.
 The food dollar is allocated to expenditures on each of the various food commodities sold in proportions that represent their share of annual sales in the U.S. market.
-(See Food Prices, Expenditures & Costs for information on total U.S. food expenditures and U.S. Agricultural Trade for information on the import share of domestic food expenditures).
+(See Food Prices, Expenditures & Costs for information and data on total U.S. food expenditures and U.S. Agricultural Trade for information and data on U.S. agricultural trade).

 The food dollar series divides the food dollar into a set of input component values.
 There are three primary series—the marketing bill series, the industry group series, and the primary factor series.
 For each primary food dollar series, the combined input component values are equal to the $1 output market value.
 The three series represent distinct perspectives on the sources of market value for the combined annual food dollar expenditures.